 The restaurant caters to all dietary needs, so there is something for everyone to enjoy.
 The chef even uses his own exclusive oil.
 Don’t forget to ask the staff for a sake pairing recommendation to further enhance your personalized Japanese food experience!

-byFood guests in particular can receive a special package price that’s unavailable elsewhere, giving you the opportunite to indulge in the best tempura for less.
+byFood guests in particular can receive a special package price that’s unavailable elsewhere, giving you the opportunity to indulge in the best tempura for less.

-The stylish counter seating and unbeatable views of XEX ATAGO GREEN HILLS / tempura & sushi An.
+2. XEX ATAGO GREEN HILLS / tempura & sushi An

 Have you ever eaten food prepared by a real-life Iron Chef?
 Masaharu Morimoto is a Michelin-starred Japanese fusion expert who won close to 50 battles during his stint on the Japanese cooking show.
 He’s also founded over 20 restaurants in gourmet capitals across the globe.